Haverhill Aviation Society

 Haverhill Aviation Society meets at their historic venue "Stirling House"

-during the months September to May.
+during the months February to June and September to December.

 The idea to form an Aviation Society originated from a number of local enthusiasts keen to fill an obvious gap for such an organisation in “their” part of Suffolk.